rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 helm repo update
 ```

-2. Create a `values.yaml` file to override default `values.yaml` with the following contents:
+2. Create a `values.yaml` file with the following contents, to override the default `values.yaml`:

 ```yaml
 # values.yaml